Roof Moss Removal Cost

 When the survey is initially done on your moss removal job, the contractor will give you an accurate quote, but often any hidden problems can’t be located until the moss starts to be removed, revealing underlying issues with the roof tiles beneath.

-Of course, you can have the moss removal work completed first, and later consider your options for any other problem that has been revealed, unless this a matter of emergency, or prevents the contractors from completing the moss removal.
+Of course, you can have the moss removal work completed first, and later consider your options for any other problem that has been revealed, unless this is a matter of emergency, or prevents the contractors from completing the moss removal.

 Scaffolding